Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Experimental Evaluation

-To assess the performance of different initialization schemes and the overall state estimation accuracy, we employ two metrics: (i) convergence time and (ii) success rate.
-The convergence time measures how quickly the UKF estimate approaches the true source location within a specified error threshold ($1$\,m).
-It reflects both the quality of the initial guess and the filter's ability to quickly adapt during early iterations.
-The success rate quantifies the proportion of Monte Carlo trials in which the filter converges to the true source trajectory within a specified distance error threshold (ranging from $0.1$\,m to $3$\,m) and within a fixed time window ($120$\,s).
+To assess the performance of four initialization schemes, we employ two metrics: (i) convergence time and (ii) success rate.
+The convergence time measures how quickly the estimate approaches the true location within a specified error threshold ($1$\,m).
+It reflects the quality of the initial guess and the filter's ability to quickly adapt during early iterations.
+The success rate quantifies the proportion of trials in which the filter converges to the true location within a specified error threshold (ranging from $0.1$\,m to $3$\,m) and within a fixed time window ($120$\,s).
 This metric captures the overall robustness of each initialization scheme under different motion models.
 The analyses consider both static and mobile attacker scenarios.
 For the mobile case, we test constant-velocity and constant-acceleration motions to mimic energy-concentrated attacks, as well as circumnavigating paths to represent attackers probing for vulnerable regions.